nierdz/OPcache-plugins-for-nagios-and-cacti/README.md

 # OPcache plugins for nagios and cacti

-**Disclaimer: All of this is pretty old and not maintened since 2017**
+**Disclaimer: All of this is pretty old and not maintained since 2017**

 ## Nagios
 Documentation is here : [README.md](nagios/opcache/README.md)